awodey/awodey.github.io/catlog/index.md

 Watch this space for news and information!

 - Jan 18: Class begins!
-  Meet on Zoom for a course overview, instructions, and some planning.
+  Meet on zoom for a course overview, instructions, and some planning.

 - Jan 20: CT review (on zoom).